 Just take an unpeeled banana and gently cut along its length through the skin.
 Stuff some squares of chocolate into the banana then wrap the whole banana in some foil and put on the BBQ.
 The bananas will cook and the chocolate will melt.
 Heaven!

-Put a bit of butter on top and some salt and pepper then wrap in tin foil and after 25-30 minutes the potatoes will be warm and the cheese will be melted.
-Here’s a nice recipe on Echoesoflaughter.ca for Potatoes with Bacon, Ham & Cheese.
+Put a bit of butter on top and some salt and pepper then wrap in tin foil – after 25-30 minutes the potatoes will be warm and the cheese will be melted.
+Here’s a nice recipe on Echoes of Laughter for Potatoes with Bacon, Ham & Cheese.

 #15.
 Taco Nachos

-Use a tin foil tray and place tortilla chips topped with black beans or refried beans, then spinkle on taco seasoning mix, tomato salsa and grated cheese on top.
+Use a foil tray and place tortilla chips topped with black beans or refried beans, then sprinkle on taco seasoning mix, tomato salsa and grated cheese on top.

 #16.
 Grilled Mini Pizzas

-Use mini pizza bases or pitta breads and top with tomato sauce, choice of toppings such as ham, pepperoni, olives and cheese.
+Use mini pizza bases or pitta breads and top with tomato sauce, and your choice of toppings such as ham, pepperoni, olives and cheese.